-- a.
-There are Status Viewer "Info" messages at 2023-EOY-CRGAUDIT available to detect if NCDPI could not determine the grade 9 year from data available in the authoritative sources.
-In these cases, the NCDPI has entered an assumed grade 9 year. - b.
-If users prefer, there is also a g 9 year_missing column (column AN) in the CGRAudit that can be reviewed to assist in identifying the students the NCDPI entered used an assumed grade9year for cohort decisions.
-Directions are located on page 28. - c.
-If the assumed grade9year is correct (i.e., effective_grade 9 year in the CGRAudit), no further action is needed. - d.
-If a student's transfer history is completed and verified through PowerSchool enrollment records, transfers are considered verified and there is no action needed by the LEA/school.
-If the assumed grade 9 year (i.e., effective_grade 9 year) is incorrect and: - 1. the grade 9 year (grade 9 entry date) is missing in PowerSchool, the grade 9 year must be entered in PowerSchool to verify and resolve these warnings.
+- 1. There are Status Viewer "Info" messages at 2024-EOY-CGR4AUDIT and 2024-EOY-CGR5AUDIT available to detect if NCDPI could not determine the grade 9 year from data available in the authoritative sources.
+In these cases, the NCDPI has entered an assumed grade 9 year. - 2.
+If users prefer, there is also a g 9 year_missing column (column AN) in the CGR4Audit and CGR5AUDIT that can be reviewed to assist in identifying the students the NCDPI entered using an assumed grade9year for cohort decisions.

+- 3. If the assumed grade9year is correct (i.e., effective_grade 9 year in the CGR4Audit or CGR5Audit), no further action is needed. - 4.
+If a student's transfer history is completed and verified through PowerSchool enrollment records, transfers are considered verified and there is no action needed by the PSU.
+If the assumed grade 9 year (i.e., effective_grade 9 year) is incorrect and: - the grade 9 year (grade 9 entry date) is missing in PowerSchool, the grade 9 year must be entered in PowerSchool to verify and resolve these warnings.
 Once entered, no further action is needed.
-Newly entered dates will be reflected in CGRAudit after the next official data collection. - Newly entered dates can be viewed for quick confirmation in the ACCData Daily file.
-This is OPTIONAL; directions are located on page 29. - 2. the grade 9 year (grade 9 entry date) in PowerSchool is not correct, a data adjustment/correction request must be submitted for approval before editing the value in PowerSchool.
-This edit will only affect the student's cohort determination if a data adjustment/correction is approved. - 3. a student is no longer currently enrolled, a data adjustment/correction must be submitted for approval and correction. - e.
-Any changes to currently populated data in PowerSchool (d2 and d3 above) MUST be approved by the NCDPI and made in PowerSchool the data correction submission due date. - f.
-Grade 9-year information entered into PowerSchool due to a missing grade9year will ONLY be populated into the CGRAudit files at each official accountability data collection (i.e., 20D, OCT, DEC, FDF, FEB, MAR, APR, FDS).
-Grade 9-year changes made as a result of a Data Adjustment/Correction approval by the NCDPI will be populated in the CGRAudit after the data correction is approved and permission is given to enter the change in PowerSchool.
+Newly entered dates will be reflected in CGR4Audit or CGR5Audit after the next official data collection. - Newly entered dates can be viewed for quick confirmation in - the ACCDATA Daily file. - the grade 9 year (grade 9 entry date) in PowerSchool is not correct, a data adjustment/correction request must be submitted for approval before editing the value in PowerSchool.
+This edit will only affect the student's cohort determination if a data adjustment/correction is approved. - a student is no longer currently enrolled, a data adjustment/correction must be submitted for approval and correction. - 5.
+Any changes to currently populated data in PowerSchool must be approved by the NCDPI and made in PowerSchool by the data correction submission due date. - 6.
+Grade 9-year information entered into PowerSchool due to a missing grade9year will only be populated into the CGR4Audit and CGR5Audit files at each official accountability data collection (i.e., 20D, OCT, DEC, FDF, FEB, MAR, APR, FDS).
+Grade 9-year changes made as a result of a Data Adjustment/Correction approval by the NCDPI will be populated in the CGR4Audit and CGR5Audit after the data correction is approved and permission is given to enter the change in PowerSchool.

-1.3.6 Resolving CGR Audit Info and Warning Messages on the Status Viewer
+5. Resolving CGRAudit Info and Warning Messages on the Status Viewer

-When a student's record is assigned a code in an effort to make a change to the record, the request will either be accepted without exception, or the status change can trigger a message in the form of an Info or Warning code.
+When a student's record is assigned a code to make a change to the record, the request will either be accepted without exception, or the status change can trigger a message in the form of an Info or Warning code.
 In either case, the system is drawing attention to the result of the action taken regarding the student's record.
 While neither code will prevent the action from processing, it could cause a problem with the student's record or the school reporting if a correction is needed and not performed.
 Users see a message listed as either Info or Warning followed by the issue being identified.
 Following the Info message is an action needed message which tells the user the issue and the action to address the problem.
 Unlike the warning however, if the Info record is correct as listed then the message indicates the user can ignore the concern and move forward.
 Following the Warning message is a resolution statement.
 The statement provides the user with a more detailed cause for the warning message and what needs to be done to clear the exception.